irisnet/foundation/iris-public-token-address.md

 **[Cosmos Hub Airdrop](https://www.irisplorer.io/#/address/iaa1y4ze04mauet065h2eehr5cwpskr7j6275j46ch)**:	5%, 100,000,000.
 This portion will never get to circulation and is reserved for a special Cosmos Hub airdrop that will be used for staking purpose only.

 **[Private Sale](https://www.irisplorer.io/#/address/iaa1n5x9ng3ufr29nw4eauzq6pkwzgkqrxdgacph4t)**: Initial value is 	500,000,000	which is 25% which have already been released.
-Private-sale pariticipants have different locking terms:
- - 15% already been released;
- - 7% locked for 6 months followed by 12-month linear release, starting from Sep 1st 2019, already been released;
- - 3% locked for 9 months followed by 6-month linear release, starting from Dec 1st 2019, already been released;

 ## Tokens Reserved for Ecosystem Development